Muriithinancy/app-theme/development-strategy.md

 ### CSS

 - [ ] Align to the center horizontally and to the middle vertically
-- [ ] Style showcase with background image, for h1 and p: center the row and add and style the background . // fixed header h1 to center
+- [ ] Style showcase with background image, for h1 and p: center the row and add and style the background .
 - [ ] Add media query for smallest screen

 ## 3. User Story: The Features